 - 1. Be a senior by the start of the second semester of the school year.
-Students who will become seniors during the second semester of their senior year in school must decide by the second week of October if they will participate in Senior Trip. - Must be enrolled at Pawnee High School during their senior year and not have attended any alternative school their junior or sophomore year.
+Students who will become seniors during the second semester of their senior year in school must decide by the second week of October if they will participate in Senior Trip. - 2.
+Must be enrolled at Pawnee High School during their senior year and not have attended any alternative school their junior or sophomore year.

-After the student has committed to go on the Senior Trip (paid \$100.00 deposit), a student must adhere to the following requirements:
+After the student has committed to go on the Senior Trip and paid the initial deposit, a student must adhere to the following requirement.
+A student must adhere to the following requirements:

 - 1. All fees, balances due, library fines, uniforms turned in, etc. must be paid or turned in to the respective party before leaving on the Senior Trip. - 2.
-Cannot accumulate 6 office referrals during the school year.

-- 3. Must not have a Saturday detention scheduled the weekends of the trip. - 4.
+Cannot accumulate 6 office referrals during the school year. - 3.
+Must not have a Saturday detention scheduled the weekends of the trip. - 4.
 Must not have a school suspension during the trip. - 5.
 Must not have committed any of the following prior to the departure date as reported by proper authorities: